PeterSzakacs/convnet_euso/docker/README.md

 - `tensorfow==<version_number>` for prebuilt CPU-only Tensorflow packages
 - `tensorfow-gpu==<version_number>` for prebuilt GPU-enabled Tensorflow packages
-- `docker/path/to/your/wheel/file` for custom Tensorflow builds from source (wheel file must be located under this directory)
+- `wheels/path/to/your/wheel/file` for custom Tensorflow builds from source (note that the wheel file to install must be located under the `wheels/` directory)

-Do note that any custom Tensorflow builds must be built against the parameters of the image (Python 3.6 on latest Fedora).
+Do note that any custom Tensorflow builds must be built against the parameters of the image (Python 3.6 on latest Fedora image).

 # Using the created images